absorensen/numbers_go_brrrr/m4_real_time_systems/s0_events_and_interactions.md

 In the case of a webcam, hopefully that data is coming in very close to the method with which you will process it.
-If you are using wgpu for instance, you might hope that the incoming images are given to you in WGPU-compatible buffers allowing you to not have to transfer the data, either to another buffer or back to the CPU.
+If you are using wgpu for instance, you might hope that the incoming images are given to you in WGPU-compatible buffers allowing you to not have to transfer or copy the data, either to another buffer or back to the CPU.

 # Event Loops
 An easier way of handling events, compared to emitters and listeners is an event loop.
 The event loop will handle